XR

 XR Compatibility

-The XR system supports multiple backends (refer to XR Overview), currently, the official support is only for the WebXR standard, so the compatibility of XR interactions is also limited by the device's compatibility with WebXR.
+The XR system supports multiple backends (see XR Overview), but currently only the WebXR standard is officially supported.
+Therefore, the compatibility of XR interactions is limited by device support for WebXR.

-Before using XR capabilities, you can refer to CanIUse to evaluate the runtime environment.
-Below is a summary of the current WebXR compatibility.
+Before using XR features, refer to CanIUse to evaluate the runtime environment.
+Below is a summary of current WebXR compatibility:

 Device Support